blinkoo-it/blinkoo-components-example/nextjs-example/README.md

-# Blinkoo Feed NextJS Example
+# Blinkoo Components NextJS Example

 The steps to add the blinkoo feed dependency are: